SonDA-22011995/python_tutorial_sonda/README.md

   - **Inheritance**: The "Is-A" relationship is established when one class inherits from another.
 The subclass automatically gains access to the attributes and methods defined in its superclass.
   - **Specialization**: The subclass represents a more specific type of the superclass.
 For example, a Dog `Is-A` Animal, and a Car `Is-A` Vehicle.
   - **Code Reusability**: Inheritance promotes code reusability by allowing subclasses to inherit and potentially override or extend the functionality of their superclasses, rather than duplicating code.
-  - **Polymorphism**: The "Is-A" relationship enables polymorphism, where objects of different classes can be treated as objects of a common superclass, allowing for more flexible and extensible code.
+  - **Polymorphism**: The `Is-A` relationship enables polymorphism, where objects of different classes can be treated as objects of a common superclass, allowing for more flexible and extensible code.

 ```
 # Superclass (Base class)